When are Services?

 How does the UUFLG create a nurturing community?

-UUFLG, as a church community, practices a “covenant of right relationship” that governs how we work, worship and play together.
+UUFLG, as a spiritual community, practices a “covenant of right relationship” that governs how we work, worship and play together.
 We are committed to creating a community where all are safe emotionally, physically and spiritually.
 We uphold each person’s right to worship and to be in an environment free from intimidation or harassment.
 Our Safety Policy documents our commitment.

 When was the Los Gatos Fellowship established?